react-native-webrtc/react-native-incall-manager/README.md

 ## Purpose:
 The purpose of this module is to handle actions/events during a phone call (audio/video) on `react-native`, ex:
-* manage devices events like wired-headset plugged, proximity sensors and expose to javascript.
+* manage devices events like wired-headset plugged in state, proximity sensors and expose functionalities to javascript.
-* automatically route audio to proper device based on events and platform API.
+* automatically route audio to proper devices based on events and platform API.
-* toggle speaker or microphone on/off, toggle flash light on/off (not implemented yes)
+* toggle speaker or microphone on/off, toggle flash light on/off
 * play ringtone/ringback/dtmftone

-basically, it is a telecommunication module which handle most of requirements when making/receiving/talking to a call.
+basically, it is a telecommunication module which handles most of requirements when making/receiving/talking with a call.

 This module is desinged to work with [react-native-webrtc](https://github.com/oney/react-native-webrtc) you can find demo here: https://github.com/oney/RCTWebRTCDemo